Chris Kielsmeier: Wayne State College

 In 2008, Kielsmeier became the women's basketball coach for Wayne State College.
 His team won the Northern Sun women's basketball tournament in 2010 and 2012.
 During the 2012 NCAA Division II women's basketball tournament, Kielsmeier's players reached the Elite Eight.
 While at Wayne State, he was on the board of directors for the Women's Basketball Coaches Association during the late 2010s.
 Kielsmeier had 237 wins and 72 losses upon leaving the college in 2018.

 Cleveland State

 Kielsmeir joined Cleveland State University as their women's basketball coach in 2018.
 At the Women's Basketball Invitational, Cleveland State had their first ever postseason title as the 2021 winners with Kielsmeier.
 His players were second at the 2022 edition of the WBI.
 The following year, Cleveland State and Kielsmeier were the 2023 Horizon League women's basketball tournament winners.
 They appeared in the first round of the 2023 NCAA Division I women's basketball tournament.
 Cleveland State competed in the first round during the 2024 Women's Basketball Invitation Tournament.
+In 8 seasons with Cleveland State, Kielsmeier had a record of 180 wins and 80 losses.

+Texas State

+In 2026, Kielsmeier was named the new head coach of Texas State University.